BetonQuest/BetonQuest/docs/Tutorials/Frequently-Asked-Questions.md

 You either actually did not define the `quester: someName` option at the top of your conversation, or your YAML syntax is invalid.
 YAML Syntax Errors are the HUGE red lines that you see when you do /q reload.
 They lead to the file not being properly read -> All kinds of errors like "can't find quester etc."
-Copy your file into http://www.yamllint.com/ to confirm that it is actually a YAML error and fix your syntax.
+Copy your file into <a href="http://www.yamllint.com/" target="_blank">http://www.yamllint.com/</a> to confirm that it is actually a YAML error and fix your syntax.
 Best practise is to define all options like this: `myOptionName: "myData"` The double quotes prevent YAMl issues with e.g. `!`.

 ## Other plugins override BetonQuest commands / BetonQuest overrides other commands!